benhur07b/open-hazards-ph-qgis/README.md

 #### Load Raster
 Use this if the data to be loaded is a raster(check the name of the file to determine whether it's a vector or raster).

+#### Save Layer
+When loaded, the layers are stored in memory.
+If you want to save a copy (file), you can right click -> Export the layers.

 ----
 ### What is the license of the data?
 We respect the license of the original source, each data source and data files have a corresponding license file.
 License varies from different agencies, in most cases government data are public domain.